naninovel/docs/docs/en/guide/text-printers.md

 ```

 ::: tip EXAMPLE
-Check out [demo project](/guide/getting-started#demo-samples) for an example on adding a custom printer.
+Check out the [demo project](/guide/getting-started#demo-samples) for an example of adding a custom printer.
 The prefab is stored as `Assets/Prefabs/CustomPrinter.prefab`.
 :::

 It's also possible to create a printer from scratch by manually implementing `ITextPrinterActor` interface.
 See the guide on [custom actor implementations](/guide/custom-actor-implementations) for more information.